buttheadbob/XML-Element-Nuker/README.md

 ## How to run without building

 ### Step 1:
-Download the latest release build and run.
+Download the latest release build from https://github.com/buttheadbob/XML-Element-Nuker/releases and run.

 ----------------------------------------------------------------------------------------------------------------